Today’s Wonder of the Day was inspired by Riley. Riley Wonders, “What is Pi?” Thanks for WONDERing with us, Riley!

-The distance from one side of a circle to the opposite side (twice the radius) is the “diameter.”
-The “area” of a circle is the number of square units inside the circle.
+The circumference of a circle is its perimeter, or the length around it.
+The distance from the center of a circle to its edge is the radius.
+The distance from one side of a circle to the opposite side (twice the radius) is the diameter.
+Finally, the area of a circle is the number of square units inside the circle.

-Since circles can vary in size, yet they all retain the same shape, ancient mathematicians knew there had to be a special relationship among the elements of a circle.
-That special relationship turns out to be the mathematical constant known as “pi.”
+Circles can vary in size, but they all keep the same shape.
+That’s how ancient mathematicians knew there had to be a special relationship between the elements of a circle.
+That special relationship turns out to be the mathematical constant known as pi.

-Pi is the ratio of a circle’s circumference to its diameter.
+What is pi?
+It’s the ratio of a circle’s circumference to its diameter.
 Regardless of the size of the circle, pi is always the same number.
-So, for any circle, dividing its circumference by its diameter will give you the exact same number: 3.14159… or pi.
+So, for any circle, dividing its circumference by its diameter will give you the exact same number: 3.14159 . . . or pi.

 Since mathematicians can’t work with infinite decimals easily, they often need to approximate pi.
 For most purposes, pi can be approximated as 3.14159.
 Some people even shorten it to 3.14, which is why Pi Day is celebrated on March 14 (3/14).

-Computers have calculated pi to more than three trillion digits.
-Here are a few representations of pi to different numbers of digits (past the decimal):
+Experts have calculated pi to over 31 trillion digits.
+Here are two representations of pi to different numbers of digits (past the decimal):

-Pi is an important part of many mathematical formulas.
-Most geometry students first encounter pi when they study circles and learn that the area of a circle is equal to pi times the square of the length of the radius.
+Pi is an important part of many parts of math.
+Most geometry students first encounter pi when they study circles.
+They learn that the area of a circle is equal to pi times the square of the length of the radius.
 This formula—A=πr2—is sometimes described as “area equals pi r squared,” which is the basis of the old joke about pies being round, not square.

-You may have noticed in the equation above and in many other places, pi is represented by (and takes its name from) the Greek letter pi (π).
-The Greek letter π was first used to represent pi by William Jones in 1706, because π was an abbreviation of the Greek word for perimeter: περίμετρος.
+Pi is represented by (and takes its name from) the Greek letter pi (π).
+This symbol was first used to represent pi by William Jones in 1706, because π was an abbreviation of the Greek word for perimeter: περίμετρος.